embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 ...
 ```
 Ok, so it's clear now, that for Arduino UNO R4 WiFi that I have I need to use `arduino:renesas_uno` ID.
-So let's install needed boards definitions:
+I will install it with following command:
 ```
 arduino-cli core install arduino:renesas_uno
  ```

 The preparations are done!
+It was easy, wasn't it?

 ## Creating a new sketch